newnameformat/VersumSpaceProject/README.md

 Special thanks to future collaborators and users!
 <br>
 <br>
-> "Every universe deserves to be explored — this template is your starting point."
+> <sub>"Every universe deserves to be explored — this template is your starting point."</sub>